Cramer-Wold AutoEncoder: Experiments

-Results are presented in Figure \ref{fig:conv1} and Table~\ref{tab:comp}.
-In Figure \ref{fig:conv1} we report for CelebA data set the value of reconstruction error, Mardia's skewness and kurtosis during learning process of AE, VAE, WAE, SWAE and CWAE (measured on the validation data set).
 WAE, SWAE and CWAE models obtain the best reconstruction error, comparable to AE.
-VAE model exhibits a sightly worse reconstruction error, but values of kurtosis and skewness indicating their output is closer to normal distribution.
+VAE model exhibits a slightly worse reconstruction error, but values of kurtosis and skewness indicating their output is closer to normal distribution.
 As expected, the output of AE is far from normal distribution; its kurtosis and skewness grow during learning.
 This arguably less standard evaluation, which we hope will find adoption in the community, serves as yet another evidence that \emph{CWAE has strong generative capabilities which at least match performance of WAE-MMD.} Moreover we observe that VAE model's output distribution is closest to the normal distribution, at the expense of the reconstruction error, which is reflected by the blurred reconstructions typically associated with VAE model.

-On the whole, WAE-MMD and CWAE achieve, practically speaking, the same level of performance in terms of FID score, sharpness, and our newly introduced normality test.
-Additionally, CWAE fares better in many of these metrics than SWAE.
+At the end of these subsection we compare our method with classical approaches WAE-MMD and SWAE with modified cost function.
+More precisely, similarly to CWAE we use logarithm in cost function in WAE and SWAE, see Table~\ref{tab:comp_log}.

+At it was mentioned, adding logarithm to WAE-MMD dos not work, since penalty used in WAE-MMD is not precisely the population MMD, but a sample based U-statistic.
+In consequence cost function can be negative from time to time.
+Thus the $\log$ version is not suitable for the WAE-MMD version.
+On the other hand, logarithm improves learning process in the case of CWAE and SWAE.